IHTSDO/snowstorm/docs/security-configuration.md

 The alternative approach is to enable role based access to the API.
 In this mode groups of users can be granted the `ADMIN` or `AUTHOR` role either globally or on specific branches.
 If a role is granted on a branch that role will also be granted on ancestor branches but not if that ancestor branch contains a different code system.

-The `ADMIN` role is required for functions with `/admin/` in the URL and changing code systems, updating the metadata and lock status of branches and reloading authoring validation rules.
+The `ADMIN` role is required for functions with `/admin/` in the URL and changing code systems, updating the metadata and lock status of branches, reloading authoring validation rules, and installing or upgrading SNOMED CT editions via `POST /syndication/install`.

 The `AUTHOR` roles is required for making content changes, for example creating or updating concepts or reference set members or importing RF2.